manpagez: man pages & more

 shown above to gropdf.
 If no file arguments are given, or if file is

 "-", gropdf reads the standard input stream.
-Output is written to the
+It writes to the standard

 See section "Font installation" below for a guide to installing fonts